gitlabhq/gitlabhq/doc/administration/high_availability/consul.md

-# Working with the bundle Consul service
+# Working with the bundled Consul service

 ## Overview